cap-js/docs/node.js/cds-log.md

 Some header values shall not appear in logs, for example when pertaining to authorization.
 Configuration option `cds.env.log.mask_headers = [...]` allows to specify a list of matchers for which the header value shall be masked.
 Masked values are printed as `***`.
 The default config is `['/authorization/i', '/cookie/i', '/cert/i', '/ssl/i']`.

 ::: warning
-In case your app shares any sensitive data (e.g., secrets) via headers, please ensure that you adjust the config as necessary.
+In case your application shares any sensitive data (for example, secrets) via headers, please ensure that you adjust the configuration as necessary.
 :::